KevCaz/QCBSgraphR/lecture/index.md

   1. create your first plot;
   2. use `par()`;
-  3. add your new figure;
+  3. add your embedded plot;

   ```r